Mimi Jones

-Mimi Jones (born March 25, 1972, in New York City) is an American bassist, vocalist, composer, bandleader, education and founder of Hot Tone Music.
+Mimi Jones (born March 25, 1972, in New York City) is an American jazz bassist, vocalist, composer, bandleader, educator, and founder of the record label Hot Tone Music.

-Background
+Early life

 Mimi Jones was born Miriam Sullivan in New York City and was raised in the Bronx.
-She attended The Harlem School of the Arts, Fiorello H. LaGuardia High School and graduated with a Bachelor of Music Performance from the Manhattan School of Music conservatory in New York.
+She attended the Harlem School of the Arts and Fiorello H. LaGuardia High School.
+She studied with Linda McKnight and attended the Jazz Mobile Workshop.
+There, she studied with bassist Lisle Atkinson, who became her mentor.

+She later received a full scholarship to the Manhattan School of Music conservatory in New York, where she attended workshops by Charles Davis, Barry Haris, Yusef Latif, Max Roach, and other prominent jazz figures, and later graduated from the conservatory.